 A native of Abingdon, Gilbert graduated from Southeast Culinary Institute in Bristol, VA and began a career focused on fine dining in southwest Virginia.
 Since then, Stephen has developed a clientele that has followed him and continues to follow him wherever he goes.
 Stephen most notably has served as Executive Chef at The Tavern, Sous Chef at Bristol Motor Speedway and Heartwood, and has worked at House on Main.

 The new restaurant is named for Chef Steve's intrepid world-traveling wife Morgan, a local artist and art educator whose love of exploring other cultures and talent for documenting them in art photography will be on bold display throughout the dining rooms.
-She is an art teacher at Lebanon High School and an art history instructor at Virginia Highlands Community College in Abingdon.
+She is the Instructor of Art and Director of the School of the Arts at Southwest Virginia Community College.
 Her students are helping make artisan style plates and bowls for the restaurant and will help her create the prints of her travel photography.

-Morgan’s is now taking reservations for lunch, dinner and Sunday brunch by calling (276) 258-5632.
+Morgan’s is now taking reservations for Dinner and Sunday brunch by calling (276) 258-5632.
 Reservations are recommended.

 OLD WORLD.
 NEW WORLD.
 WHOLE WORLD.